IACR/conference-template/README.md

 ### Changing the header image

-Once you choose a color theme, you can also choose a header image.
+Once you choose a color theme, you can also choose a header image for themes that have a banner across the top.
 The header image is specified in the themes file mentioned in the previous section, as `.headerImg`.
 There are several default images located in the `images/banners/` directory.
 Each theme currently uses a different banner, but you can freely mix them by changing the `.headerImg` setting in the theme css file that you select.

 If you want to remove the background image in the header, delete or